MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 ## Prerequisites

 To create custom actions (preview) for Power Automate for desktop the following are required:
-- .NET 4.7.2 must be installed on your system
+- .NET Framework 4.7.2 SDK must be installed on your system
 - An IDE (Integrated Development Environment - e.g. Visual Studio 2022) you can write C# on.
 - Power Automate for desktop installed on your machine.
 - The Actions SDK which you can download through Visual Studio's package manager or nuget.org.